 They offer a research service for anyone unable to visit in person.

-All visitors to City of Westminster Archive Centre are asked to become members of Westminster Libraries and Archives.
+All visitors to the Office are asked to become Westminster Libraries and Archives members.
 For more information and identification required please visit the How do I join? page.

 Specialising in the history of London, Guildhall Library has over 200000 printed titles dating from the 15th to the 21st centuries.
 These include books, pamphlets, periodicals, trade directories and poll books.
 All aspects of life in London, including its trade, people and buildings are covered by this material.